HackYourFuture/GDPR/README.md

 Personal data - This is any information which relates to a person.
 It can include names, addresses, telephone numbers, email addresses, etc.

-Application data - This is specific data that helps the HackYourFuture core team with assessing an application of the student but does not identify the student.
-It can include immigration status, education level, household information, etc.
+Application data - This is specific data that helps the HackYourFuture core team with assessing an application of the student and is linked to the name of the student.
+It can include name, immigration status, education level, household information, etc.

-Performance tracking data - This is specific data that helps the HackYourFuture core team with assessing the performance of the student but does not identify the student.
-It can include grades, attendance information, strikes, etc.
+Performance tracking data - This is specific data that helps the HackYourFuture core team with assessing the performance of the student and is linked to the name of the student.
+It can include name, grades, attendance information, strikes, etc.

 Participation data - This is specific data that is the result of participating in the HackYourFuture course.
 It can include recordings of sessions, projects, etc.